Passport to English Logo

 Writing

-Have you prepared your house for extreme weather?
+Have you prepared your home for extreme weather conditions?
 How?
-If you haven't, what do you think you should do to prepare your house?
-Write on a paper or on our blog.
+If you haven't, what do you think you should do to prepare your home?

 Next